 Indicator A5-Length of sewer mains Definition The total length of sewer mains at the end of the reporting year, in kilometres (km).
 Intent The indicator provides insight into the scale of the service provider's sewer network and is used to estimate the spatial density of properties served (A6).
 It also provides an indication of the ease or difficulty of providing wastewater service to customers and is used as a normaliser for various other indicators.
-General supporting notes Mains and channels include: all trunk, pressure, and reticulation mains wastewater mains and exclude: property connection sewers conduits and pipelines downstream from the treatment plant.
+General supporting notes Mains and channels include:

 Indicator A3-Number of connected properties served per km of water main Definition The average number of properties connected to the water supply network per kilometre of water main (properties/km).
-Intent The indicator provides insight into the spatial density of properties served which is a partial indication of the ease or difficulty of providing water services to customers and is used as a normaliser for a number of other indicators.
+Intent he indicator provides insight into the spatial density of properties served which is a partial adication of the ease or difficulty of providing water services to customers and is used as a ormaliser for a number of other indicators.
 General supporting notes See indicators C4 and A2 Derivation A3 = C4 / A2 = [C4-Total number of connected properties: water supply] / [A2-Length of water supply mains]